 Two large public beaches provide 800 feet of lake access for swimming on the north and south sides of the lake.
 Restrooms are available nearby.
 A boat swim area is available for boaters.
 Swimming is permitted during daylight hours only.
 Swim at your own risk.
 Pets are NOT permitted on swimming beaches.

 - BeachGuard — Water quality advisories, Memorial Day to Labor Day, from Ohio Dept. of Health

 - Buckeye Pavilion Shelter — Open 44' x 28' shelter with electric outlets available, 8-10 picnic tables, fire pit, parking for up to 30 vehicles nearby close to restrooms, lake, and playgrounds.
 Adjacent to campground behind camp store.

-- Dovetail Shelter — Open 67' x 40' shelter on a paved site is ADA accessible, electric is available, 8-10 picnic tables, fire pit, parking for up to 40 vehicles, close to restrooms, lake, and playgrounds, and basketball course.
+- Dovetail Shelter — Open 67' x 40' shelter on a paved site is ADA accessible, electric is available, 8-10 picnic tables, fire pit, parking for up to 40 vehicles, close to restrooms, lake, playgrounds, and basketball court.
 This shelter is included with reservations for the Dovetail Activity Area.
 Reserve by calling the park office.